 When you move every few years due to the military lifestyle, it can be tough to stay in a career you love.
-Thankfully, there are careers that always need qualified, certified individuals, especially in the IT and healthcare fields.
+Thankfully, some careers always need qualified, certified individuals, especially in the IT and healthcare fields.

 The Department of Defense (DOD) set aside special funding for military spouses that allows them to obtain a credential in a high-growth, high-demand market.
 That’s why MyCAA was founded — to help military spouses find gainful employment in high-demand fields wherever they go.

-With up to 4,000 in MYCAA grants, the question is which is the best career path for you.
-Here is a list of high-growth, high-demand jobs that can travel with you anywhere you PCS orders take your career.
+With up to $4,000 in MYCAA grants, the question is which is the best career path for you.
+Here is a list of high-growth, high-demand jobs that can travel with you anywhere your PCS orders take your career.

 Everyone needs to get their teeth cleaned, right?
 Whether you find this job on base or in a civilian dental office, there’s plenty of opportunities for certified dental assistants to find work.

 Schooling is short, and dental assistant certification increases your chances of better pay and benefits.

 No matter where your PCS orders take you, there’s no doubt there will be plenty of animal hospitals or clinics nearby.
 This field is expected to grow by 19% through 2026, which means qualified applicants will be needed.

 Many vet assistants learn on the job, but having a background and designation in veterinary assisting helps applicants land a job quicker.